AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 - *findDebts*: Finds all debts owed by a specified member.

 - *deleteMember*: Deletes a member from all transactions in the list.

+- *filterTransactionsEqualToDateTime*: Lists all transactions with dateTime equal to the input String represented dateTime

+- *filterTransactionBeforeDateTime*: Lists all transactions with dateTime before the input String represented dateTime

+- *filterTransactionAfterDateTime*: Lists all transactions with dateTime after the input String represented dateTime

+- *filterTransactionBetweenDateTime*: Lists all transactions with dateTime between the two input String represented dateTimes

 <ins>Usage Example</ins>